audy/memelicious/readme.md

 # => [Memetron::Pokemon, 'Ruby Library']
 ```

-## Make your own meme using the awesome DSl
+## Make your own meme using the awesome DSL

 ```ruby